Adam Melhuse

 Adam Michael Melhuse (born March 27, 1972) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Colorado Rockies, Oakland Athletics and Texas Rangers.
-He is was the hitting coach for the Detroit Tigers AAA Toledo Mud Hens.
+He was the hitting coach for the Detroit Tigers AAA Toledo Mud Hens.

 High school, college years

 Melhuse attended Lincoln High School in Stockton, California and was a student and a letterman in basketball and baseball.
 He was 1991 West Coast Conference Freshman of the Year in baseball at Santa Clara before transferring to UCLA.
 In 1991, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and returned to the league in 1992 to play for the Brewster Whitecaps.

 Major League Baseball career

 Previously, Melhuse played with the Los Angeles Dodgers, Colorado Rockies, Oakland Athletics, and Texas Rangers.
 He throws right-handed and is a switch-hitter.

 Colorado Rockies

 Melhuse collected his first career hit on August 22, 2000, in the 12th inning of an unusual game between the Rockies and Atlanta Braves.
 Out of pitchers, Rockies manager, Buddy Bell, asked injured catcher, Brent Mayne, who was unable to swing a bat due to a sprained left wrist, if he could pitch.
 Mayne pitched the 12th inning and held the Braves scoreless.
 The following inning, with two outs and the bases loaded, Melhuse, pinch hitting for Mayne, singled off of Stan Belinda over shortstop Walt Weiss' head to win the game in walk-off fashion by a score of 8-7.
 This victory also earned Mayne a pitching win in what would be his only career outing on the mound.